awsdocs/aws-lambda-developer-guide/doc_source/API_AddPermission.md

 ## URI Request Parameters<a name="API_AddPermission_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [FunctionName](#API_AddPermission_RequestSyntax) **   <a name="SSS-AddPermission-request-FunctionName"></a>
 The name of the Lambda function, version, or alias\.